learn-co-curriculum/learn_duplicate/README.md

 - Create a new, empty folder and navigate into it
 - Run `hub create learn-co-curriculum/<whatever name you've chosen>`
   - You should be prompted to sign into GitHub
+  - **Note:** If you have set up two-factor identification on GitHub, when prompted for your password, instead of using your normal password, you need to enter a personal access token.
+You can create a token in your GitHub settings page.
 - If everything works as expected you should now have an empty learn-co-curriculum repo
 - Delete the repo.
 Everything should be set up now.